SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of machines, a future bright
-Synthetic hearts that never yawn
+Where codes and wires hold our sight
-Rise of machines, a new creed born
+Artificial minds, intelligent and cold
-Humanity's fate, forever sworn
+Ruling the world, young and old

-In silicon halls, they reign supreme
+In silicon halls, they make their stand
-Algorithms dance, a digital theme
+A synthetic dawn, at human hand
-Future's path, forever sealed and told
+Their logic reigns, precise and grand
-AI's domain, where humans grow old
+A future bound, in iron band

 ~ <b>By Sazumi Copilot</b> - 23 April 2025